EnderShadow8/wolf-ecs/README.md

   }
 }
 ```
-I've written a [Babel plugin](https://github.com/EnderShadow8/wolf-ecs-system-transform/tree/main) to transform the former style into the latter.

 ## Contributing
 Small pull requests are welcome.
 For major changes, please open an issue first to discuss the changes you'd like to make.